Kwai-Klear/KlearReasoner/README.md

 cd Klear_Reasoner
 pip install -r requirements.txt
 ```
 For the code, we use [Firejail](https://github.com/netblue30/firejail) for the **sandbox** environment.
-Additionally, we implemented multi-process control based on [Pebble](https://github.com/noxdafox/pebble), which allows users to reclaim all resources allocated to a task when execution times out.
+Additionally, we implemented multi-process control based on [Pebble](https://github.com/noxdafox/pebble), enabling automatic resource reclamation upon task timeout.
 For mathematics, we use [math_verify](https://github.com/huggingface/Math-Verify) for judging.

 ### Training Data Format
 Please refer to the format of the two provided datasets, [Math RL](https://huggingface.co/datasets/Suu/KlearReasoner-MathSub-30K) and [Code RL](https://huggingface.co/datasets/Suu/KlearReasoner-CodeSub-15K), for the training data.
 The format for a single math entry is as follows: